quangnguyenvn/JSON0/README.md

 ## Installation

 Since there are some complicated issues when deploying on Maven Central from the early of 2024.
-Then this library will be deployed on Github Packages.
+This library will be deployed on Github Packages.
 The configuration process included two steps.

 ### Step 1